IceHe/lib/java/cmd/javac.md

     - Precede a key by a hyphen (`-`) to disable the specified warning.
 - Supported values for key are:
     - `all` : Enables all warnings.
-    - `auxiliaryclass` : Warns about an auxiliary class that’s hidden in a source file, and is used from other files.
+    - `auxiliaryclass` : Warns about an auxiliary class that's hidden in a source file, and is used from other files.
     - `cast` : Warns about the use of unnecessary casts.
     - `classfile` : Warns about the issues related to classfile contents.
     - `deprecation` : Warns about the use of deprecated items.